PengTang2025/PengTang2025/README.md

 - Languages: Python, C++
 - Frameworks: PyTorch
-- Interests: Transformer models & attention, computer vision, graph network
+- Interests: Computer vision and graph neural networks, with a current focus on Transformer models and attention mechanisms.